Posted on August 09 2017

 In a vacuum canister

-An oft-forgotten way of saving liquids is by sealing them in plastic vacuum canisters.
+An oft-forgotten way of saving liquids is by sealing them in plastic vacuum seal canisters or plastic food containers.
 This is a good option for short-term storage in your refrigerator.
 You can choose from canisters that seal manually with a dial or knob or canisters that hook up to your edge-style sealer with a separate hose.
 Neither type of canister should be frozen, so try to use your soup within a week or two.

 Are you a big fan of soups?
 How do you store them?
 Do you have any favorite recipes?
 Share with us in the comments below!